t-nosewicz/meeting-system-spring/README.md

 ### Unit testing
 Modules are unit tested in isolation from other modules, web layer and database.

-#### How to isolate module from other modules?
+#### How to isolate the module from other modules?
-Use mocks and stubs as references to other modules.
+Mocks/stubs.

 #### How to isolate module from the web layer?
-Use the facade of the module instead of http calls.
+In tests call a facade of the module instead of making http calls.

 #### How to isolate modules from the database?
 Create a generic implementation of the CrudRepository interface from Spring Data Jpa that stores entities in a hash map.